-It is extremely important to have a basic understanding of the candlestick chart patterns to help us in quickly understanding the direction of price movement.
+It is extremely important to have a basic understanding of the candlestick chart patterns to help us in quickly understand the direction of price movement.

-Under technical analysis, a candlestick chart pattern is one of the most efficient ways to analyse the change in the prices of an asset.
+Under technical analysis, a candlestick chart pattern is one of the most efficient ways to analyze the change in the prices of an asset.

 One of the reasons for the popularity of candlesticks charts is that they are more visually appealing than the bar and line charts.

 For a trader, two of the most favorite features of candlesticks charts are:

-Each candlestick shows the completion of the specific number of trades during a particular period.
+Each candlestick shows the completion of a specific number of trades during a particular period.

 It also shows that if there was more selling pressure or buying pressure during that particular period.

-In this blog, let us discuss in details about candlestick chart pattern and how to analyse them while trading:
+In this blog, let us discuss in detail about candlestick chart patterns and how to analyze them while trading:

 |Table of Contents|